motleystate/dabeplech/docs/user_guide/installation.rst

 Pip
 ---

-You can use pip to install BioAPI of the latest stable version published on pypi:
+You can use pip to install dabeplech of the latest stable version published on pypi:

 .. code-block:: bash

-    pip install bioapi
+    pip install dabeplech

 Manually
 --------